-His mother and doctor provided hearing aids and speech therapy while he was growing up, so there was no need for him to learn sign language.
+Maxey’s mother and doctor provided hearing aids and speech therapy while he was growing up, so there was no need for him to learn sign language when he was younger.

-However, after he enrolled at a university for deaf students where American Sign Language (ASL) was the primary form of communication, he struggled to fit in and was made to feel inferior.
-So he turned to his passion, music, which he had found easier to understand than voices.
+However, after he enrolled at a university for deaf students where American Sign Language (ASL) was the primary form of communication, Maxey struggled to fit in.
+He turned to his passion, music, which he had found easier to understand than voices.

-Maxey says he could hear the “soul” in songs.
-“You can hear the pain, the joy.
-That’s something that I never completely understood communicating and interacting with a person.”
+Maxey says he could hear the soul in songs.
+With music, he could hear emotions, something he never completely understood when interacting with a person.

-In 2017 he went on tour with Grammy-winning musician Chance the Rapper, signing for him at his concerts.
-He has been described as a pioneer in the genre and in interpreting the music in new ways.
+In 2017, Maxey went on tour with Grammy-winning musician Chance the Rapper, signing for him at his concerts.
+He has been described as a pioneer in the hip-hop for interpreting the music in new ways.